Pointsbet Sportsbook NJ – Sweet Welcome Bonus & Pointsbetting!

 Standard sports betting multiplies your bet by the odds to produce a win amount.
 In Pointsbetting, you make money for every point the wager moves in your favour.
 If both basketball teams end up scoring 218 points, you will have won the bet by 18 points.
 Multiply that by your $20 per point wager, and you’ve just made $360!

 The example described above uses a common wager familiar to most sports bettors.
-While Pointsbetting offers these vanilla wagers, they have innovated by bringing in bets not seen on other sites.
+While Pointsbetting offers these common sports wagers, they have innovated by bringing in bets not seen on other sports betting sites.

 For example, they offer bets based on quarterback completion percentages, time to the first touchdown, and basketball shooting percentages.
 All work well within the Pointsbetting system, which further bolsters this unique type of sports betting.

-Making a parlay wager is another way to make some quick cash.
-A parlay is simply a combination of two or more bets.
-The odds of these wagers going your way are longer – hit, and you could earn yourself a nice payday betting on football!
+- Parlay bets: combination of two or more bets.
+The odds of these wagers going your way are longer – hit, and you could earn yourself a nice payday.

 How to place a bet on Pointsbet Sportsbook

-To first-timers, the dashboard of online sportsbooks can be intimidating.
-How do you place a wager on Pointsbet?
-Start by selecting your favourite sport.
+After creating your account and receiving your sportsbook promo, start by selecting your favourite sport.
 After the screen has loaded, click on the “Next Up” tab.
-Scroll until you find the contest you wish to wager on.
-From this screen, you can click on common bets like money line or the spread.
-However, we advise clicking on the contest for more options.
+Scroll until you find the match you wish to wager on.
+From this screen, you can click on common bet types like money line or the spread.
+Or, click on the contest for more options.

 At this point, you’ll have two choices – to wager using fixed odds or to choose Pointsbetting.
 Betting on fixed-odds is straightforward.
 Click on the wager you want, enter your stake, and hit “Place Now”, then “Confirm”.